Skip to main content

 • The name should be unique and descriptive of the action it imitates.
 For example, “mysite.com Purchase,” or “Marketing Lead Form Submission.”

-• Select how often you want the Journey to run.
+• Frequency: Select how often you want the Journey to run.
 Be careful with a higher frequency because if you have a low amount of traffic through that path, your analytics could be skewed.
-The best practice is to whitelist the ObservePoint servers or block their traffic from counting in analytics (see ObservePoint Whitelisting and Location List).
+The best practice is to allowlist the ObservePoint servers or block their traffic from counting in analytics (see ObservePoint Allowlisting and Location List).
 Paused User Journeys will not run unless they are manually activated or the frequency setting is updated.
 Manually activate a Journey by clicking the Run Now icon () on the Journey's ellipses.
 If your Journey runs too many times in a row with errors, it will pause automatically

 File Substitutions